ethereum/solidity-blog/_posts/2019-12-16-the-python-vyper-compiler.md

 Earlier this year, a preliminary security audit was performed by the Consensys Diligence team on the Python-based Vyper compiler.
 [You can read the results for yourself here](https://diligence.consensys.net/audits/2019/10/vyper/).

-I encourage you to read the report yourself, however, there are two main take aways.
+We encourage you to read the report yourself, however, there are two main take aways.

 1. There are multiple serious bug in the Vyper compiler.